Murder Law in California - Penal Code 187 PC

 Early in my criminal defense career, I decided that I wanted to try some of the most severe cases to be as much experience as possible and be the criminal defense attorney around.

 This was almost 25 years ago, and I tried a lot of murder cases both from a trial standpoint and a negotiation point of view.
-Once the prosecutors file a murder charge against someone, I noticed that they usually will not back off the charge, and I tried many murder cases to a jury.
+Once the prosecutors file a murder charge against someone, I noticed that they usually would not back off the charge, and I tried many murder cases to a jury.
 This gave me the experience I was looking for and has honed me into the trial attorney I am today.

 In my opinion, murder cases, under California Penal Code 187, are the ones that require the best criminal defense attorneys who are ready to pull out all of the stops for their clients.
 The prosecutors will usually assign their best attorneys to these cases and spare no expense in their prosecution.
 This also means they play to win, and a defense attorney who wants to challenge them better be up to the task, or they and their client will get steamrolled over.